Covenant House Toronto: Job Training Programs

-Job Center
+Job Centre

-At the Job Center, young people are given the tools and material to find a job and have a sustainable income.
-The job center also helps struggling youth with ideas on how to live independently by having one-on-one sessions.
-In these sessions, counselors look at the person's interests, challenges, and strengths to determine an appropriate career path.
-The center helps the youth by helping them create a resume and weekly coaching meetings.
+At the Job Centre, young people are given the tools and material to find a job and have a sustainable income.
+The job centre also helps struggling youth with ideas on how to live independently by having one-on-one sessions.
+In these sessions, counsellors look at the person's interests, challenges, and strengths to determine an appropriate career path.
+The centre helps the youth by helping them create a resume and weekly coaching meetings.
 On Interview Day, kids are provided with the appropriate attire and transportation.

 Support Services

-Covenant House has established their own Community Support Services (CSS) that offer youth that do not live in the shelter the same support system as the residents who live in the house.
+Covenant House has established their own Community Support Services (CSS) that offer youth who do not live in the shelter the same support system as the residents who live in the house.
 CSS looks to help the youth of the community to be independent and have stability in their lives.
-Youth workers always welcome youth by having regular appointments and counseling sessions.
+Youth workers always welcome youth by having regular appointments and counselling sessions.
 Some of the ways the CSS helps the kids is by providing them with housing support.
 This support is used to help a youth get accustomed to his or her lifestyle of living independently.
-CSS also helps youth who are going through a rough transition in their lives with counseling sessions.
+CSS also helps youth who are going through a rough transition in their lives with counselling sessions.
 CSS also provides goods, clothing and food items to kids who are starting their new independent lives.